FlorentMarlin/Portfolio/_posts/2025-01-02-Train-RNN_Flow.md

 <div class="mt20"></div>

-However, the current model still fails in predicting increased
+However, the current model is still lacking, in that, at the end of summer, it predicts increased flow rate following heavy rain episodes, while no high water activity was actually measured.

 <h3>Way Forward</h3>